emtneutrino/races/README.md

 SAMPLE RACES
 ------------
-There are two sample races:'00' and '01' saved in the public races list.
-You can load one by typing `/races loadPublic 00` or `/races loadPubic 01`.
+There are three sample races:'00', '01' and '02' saved in the public races list.
+You can load one by typing `/races loadPublic 00` or `/races loadPubic 01` or `/races loadPubic 02`.
 To race in one you need to register by typing `/races register`, type 'E' or press right DPAD to join, wait for other people to join if you want, then type `/races start`.

 QUICK GUIDE FOR RACE CREATORS
 -----------------------------